jcenicola/TOP-5-dms-code-project/README.md

 `
 *codeblock here
 `
+### *Note: After discussing with team, we dertermined this to not be a effient method of discovery due to the fact of differnences between customers network configurations.
+Customers may have an existing network toplogy configured, however there are several reasons why automation of this task would make this not a viable process.*
+- Current network toplogy may not meet the needs for the migration
+- VPC may not contain the necessary configuraion to meet the needs of migration
+- Not enough subnets
+- Security Groups and NACLs may not meet the needs for the migration

+*The time it would take to create the terraform to do this correctly would still not be generic enough to distribute with consistency.
+In a real world scenario, a consultant could spend 15 - 30 mins looking at the console and absorb everything needed to move forward.*

  #### Discovery Question 1:
  *Does the target network infrastructure exist in AWS Account you are working in?
 If so, go to [DMS BuildOut](#DMS-BuildOut)*